bobheadxi/bobheadxi.github.io/_posts/2020-2-25-figma-report-plugin.md

 choosing it for automating the property pitch report process a pretty obvious one.

-In this post I'll write about approaching the Figma plugin API and leveraging it to automate aggregating data from various sources to generate a baseline report that can easily be customized further! :electric_plug:
+In this post I'll write about approaching the Figma plugin API and leveraging it to automate aggregating data from various sources to generate a baseline report that can easily be customised further! :electric_plug:

 - [Requirements](#requirements)
 - [Implementation](#implementation)